 4. Chop the garlic.

 5. (Optional) I don’t like my garlic to be too intense, so I often sauté it for a few minutes until it begins to soften and mellow.
+You could also roast it.

 6. Check on the chard stems periodically, they should be softening.